Hunedoara: Natives

+Attractions

 Hunyadi / Corvin Castle

-Corvin Castle, also known as Hunyadi Castle or Hunedoara Castle (Romanian: Castelul Huniazilor or Castelul Corvinilor; Hungarian: Vajdahunyadi vár), is a Gothic-Renaissance castle in Hunedoara.
+The Corvin Castle, also known as Hunyadi Castle or Hunedoara Castle (Romanian: Castelul Huniazilor or Castelul Corvinilor; Hungarian: Vajdahunyadi vár), is a Gothic-Renaissance castle in Hunedoara.
 It is one of the largest castles in Europe and is featured as one of the Seven Wonders of Romania.
 The Castle is known both by the name Corvin's Castle and Hunyadi or Hunedoara Castle.
 Hunyadi is the internationally more recognized name for the same family, Corvin being used mostly by Romanians.

 The impressive size and architectural beauty sets it among the most impressive monuments of medieval art, with subsequent developments added Gothic and then Renaissance and Baroque.
 The building lies on a rock around which flows the Zlaști River.
 It has an impressive draw bridge, countless towers, a number of interior courts, and two large halls, "Knight Hall" and "Diet Hall", as it housed the Diet of Transylvania for a short period.

 The castle history is mostly related to the Hunyadi family, being the place where John Hunyadi spent his childhood.
 Today the castle is being cared for by the municipality, as there are no recorded descendants of the Hunyadi that could pledge for it.
 Vlad Dracul, the ruler of Wallachia, the father of the notorious Vlad Dracula, was imprisoned here, as he had fallen into disgrace with Hunyadi, not providing the help promised (Dracula, who had once been traded as a hostage to the Ottomans by his own father, later became a protégé of Hunyadi, and took over Wallachia shortly before his mentor's death of fever).
 The castle and surroundings are often used by international film companies for the production of movies about medieval times.